Expand description

 });

-// start the FIX connection
+// logon to the FIX session

 // send messages here...

-// end the FIX connection
+// logout from the FIX session

 Ok(())

-§Synchronous API*
+}§Synchronous API*

 use forgefix::{